 We grow our business by attracting new riders to our platform (i.e., unique users taking their first ride with Swvl) and increasing their usage of our platform over time.
 As a result, the number of riders on our platform and their utilization of our offerings are the key drivers of our B2C business.
 Our ability to cost-effectively attract new riders and retain and increase the use of our platform by existing riders is critical to scaling our business.
-More riders accessing offerings on our platform and greater utilization drive increased revenue and profitability.
-We seek to increase both the number of riders on our platform and the usage of our platform through product innovation, improved user experience, and additional offerings.
+More riders accessing offerings on our platform through product innovation, improved user experience, and additional offerings.
 While we anticipate this increasing level of investment will drive growth through word-of-mouth referrals, we also continue to invest in brand and growth marketing, as well as the use of paid marketing initiatives, rider and driver incentives and marketing partnerships with third parties in an effort to attract new riders to our platform and to enhance rider Utilization (calculated as